VeMBe06/velib/README.md

 # Dev log
 ## Currently working on:

-- Setting up a system to collect velib data 24/7 for a week
 - Planning what insights I want to get from the data to answer my questions
+- Downloaded the csv file from the 3 first days of data collection, will start experimenting with it for an early EDA
+- The virtual machine is currently collecting data, I'll stop the process next Monday

 ## Past Tasks:

+- Set up a virtual machine on Google Cloud Platform to collect velib data 24/7 for a week
 - Found a way to trigger the data collection process at regular time intervals
 - Set up a script to create a dataset out of Smovengo's public API